Donate

 However, we know that lots of faith schools and faith leaders believe in the importance of LGBTQ-inclusive education.
 With the support of the government, we’ve worked with over 600 faith schools in England who are committed to creating environments where all children, families and staff feel accepted and respected.

-To prepare for when the new guidelines come into force in September 2020, it's essential that national and local government provide effective support for all schools to help them deliver LGBT-inclusive teaching and to engage with parents to explain the benefits of this teaching, and what it looks like in practice.
+It's essential that national and local government provide effective support for all schools to help them deliver LGBT-inclusive teaching and to engage with parents to explain the benefits of this teaching, and what it looks like in practice.

 Is there political support for LGBTQ-inclusive Relationships and Sex Education?